pulumi/examples/README.md

 Example   | Description |
 --------- | --------- |
-[API Gateway HTTP API quickstart](aws-py-apigatewayv2-http-api-quickcreate) | Deploy a very simple HTTP API that invokes a lambda.
+[API Gateway HTTP API quickstart](aws-py-apigatewayv2-http-api-quickcreate) | Deploy a very simple HTTP API that invokes a Lambda.
+[API Gateway V2 with EventBridge and Lambda](aws-py-apigatewayv2-eventbridge) | Deploy an HTTP API (API Gateway V2) that uses EventBridge to target a Lambda function.
 [AppSync](aws-py-appsync) | Deploy a basic GraphQL endpoint in AWS AppSync.
 [AssumeRole](aws-py-assume-role) | Use AssumeRole to create resources.
 [Fargate](aws-py-fargate) | Provision a full ECS Fargate cluster running a load-balanced nginx web server.